 Our Climate Change Risk Analysis services

-At a fund level, where investment may be spread across tens or even hundreds of businesses or assets, Anthesis is skilled at undertaking cost-efficient, high-level portfolio assessments that seek to map climate change risks, identifying the key assets and issues of concern upon which to focus future mitigation and resilience strategies.
-This can involve reviewing client data and building assessments based on sector and climate geographic reviews, often using the Anthesis designed RiskHorizon software.
+At a wider level, where investments, whether equities or lending, may be spread across tens or even thousands of businesses or assets, Anthesis is skilled at undertaking cost-efficient, high-level portfolio assessments that seek to map climate change risks, identifying the key assets and issues of concern upon which to focus future mitigation and resilience strategies and how they can be implemented.
+This can involve reviewing client data and asset classes and building assessments based on sector and climate geographic reviews.

-We help client’s strategise their climate change plans after analysing their risks and opportunites.Find out more about climate change strategies
+We help client’s strategise their climate change plans after analysing their climate risks and opportunities.Find out more about climate change strategies

 I have worked with Anthesis for many years.
 They have a depth of ESG understanding and expertise, allowing real analysis and advice on the emerging issues that are becoming increasingly material to our clients.
 What sets them apart is their willingness and ability to apply this, together with technology solutions, to enhance the quality and speed of their reporting.